mousemke/flounder/README.md

 + [build] multiple is now automatically  enabled with `multipleTags : true`
 + [build] search works in react
 + [build] search is now mandataory enabled in a multiTag box (#7)
++ [build] React now sets platform and isIos
 + [demo] fixed minor issues on the demo
 + [demo] changed debug button
++ [api] removed querySelector from the api calls
 + [flounder] slowly removing things that are not needed from the main object for the sake of a clearer api later
-+ [api] removed querySelector from the api calls

-// + mobile safari selects things all by itself
 // + default is now only applied after rebuild if there is nothing with the value left in the dropdown // pending #39